With so many things to do in Eilat, it’s easy to see why it is a favorite of Israelis and why it has become a popular tourist destinations.

 Hike the Red Canyon

 Did you know that hiking is one of the coolest things to do in Eilat?

 You wouldn’t really imagine this, but close to Eilat there are several incredible hiking trails – among the best in the country.
 Needless to say, among the things to do in Eilat there’s hiking and the Red Canyon is one of the best places to do that.
 Its beautiful rock formations are of a deep red color; there are narrow trails and it overall gives the impression of an amusement park.

 Visit Eilat Mountains

-Visiting Eilat Mountains is a must when in this part of the country.
+Visiting Eilat Mountains is one of the top things to do in Eilat, and really a must when in this part of the country.
 You will get incredible desert and even sea views from there and there are several good hiking trails.
 If the weather is too hot for hiking, if you don’t feel you have sufficient time for that of if you just one to do something fun, I recommend going on a buggy ride – though I should warn you, it tends to get very dusty.
 You can book your buggy tour of Eilat Mountains here.

 Eilat is a great birdwatching destination, with a birding park that was established in 1990 by the International Birdwatching and Research Center of Eilat (IBRCE) foundation with the purpose of monitoring and researching bird migrations.
 The park is open every day for people who are interested in guided birdwatching tours.